-Systems powered by AI and machine learning are promising in the detection of microbes like Salmonella, E. coli, and Listeria monocytogenes in food or meat (Sharma & Tharani, 2024).
+Systems powered by AI and machine learning are promising in the detection of microbes like Salmonella, Escherichia coli, and Listeria monocytogenes in food or meat (Sharma and Tharani, 2024).
 These models analyze biosensors, genomic sequencing, and microbial swabs and collect information to detect contamination (McGrath et al., 2012).
-AI can use past data to predict the potential spoilage during processing stages (Shehzad et al., 2025).
-PCR and biosensor arrays are some fast tools for microbial detection.
+AI can use past data to predict the potential spoilage during processing stages (Shehzad, 2025).
+Polymerase chain reaction and biosensor arrays are some fast tools for microbial detection.
 They minimize response time and ensure safety (Gao et al., 2024).